-For emergency and safety reasons, overnight guests must be registered with the RD.
+For emergency and safety reasons, overnight guests must be registered with the AC.
 In accordance with the campus visitation policies, guests must be the same gender of the resident.
-Guests may stay a maximum of three nights, including family members, except in situations approved by the Assistant Dean for Residence Life Education or designee.
+Guests may stay a maximum of three nights, including family members, except in situations approved by the Director for Residence Life Education or designee.
 Guests are expected to abide by all campus policies and the host student assumes responsibility for the actions of their guests.
 Cars of visitors should be registered with ACU Police Department.

 Abilene Christian University reserves the right to relocate students to a different room or hall assignment as needed.
-Room and/or hall relocation changes may be made by the RD, senior Residence Life staff, the Director of Judicial Affairs, the Associate Vice-President for Student Life, or the Vice President for Student Life and Dean of Students.
+Room and/or hall relocation changes may be made by the AC, senior Residence Life staff, the Director of Judicial Affairs, the Associate Vice-President for Student Life, or the Vice President for Student Life and Dean of Students.

 Hall Safety and Security